If you're like me, you have probably used an affiliate code a few times when purchasing from a new brand.

 - Nano Influencers - between 1k-10k

 - Macro-Influencers - 100k-1m

 - Mega Influencers - +1m

-The size of the creator's audience isn't the most important factor in affiliate marketing.
-It is more important that their community is engaged and they want to support your brand's growth.
+The size of the creator's audience isn't the most crucial factor in affiliate marketing.
+It is more important that their community is engaged and wants to support your brand's growth.